owncloud-archive/qnap/README.md

 Custom ownCloud Docker image used within our QNAP package, please don't use this as a regular Docker container!

+> **IMPORTANT:** We had to change the behavior of the ownCloud setting for trusted domains.
+Instead of automatic detection, it is now required to set all trusted domains with the environment variable "OWNCLOUD_TRUSTED_DOMAINS".

 ## Quick reference

 - **Where to file issues:**\